 Each of the first three 'Die Hard' films has a connection and/or reference to at least one of the three countries at the Northern edge of Europe: Norway, Sweden, and Finland.
 Here, it is during the news broadcast when the psychologist mentions "Helsinki Syndrome" (which is actually "Stockholm Syndrome") and the subsequent mentions of Sweden (the capital of which is Stockholm) and Finland (the capital of which is Helsinki).

 Hans's personal weapon is a German Heckler & Koch P7.
 Its strange shape is a result of its unique safety features.
 In weapons terminology, it's called a "squeeze-cocking" mechanism.
 The black strip sticking out under the trigger is the actual safety.
 Hans has to squeeze the safety strip with his shooting hand.
 This unlocks the firing pin and cocks the hammer.
 He cannot release it after the first shot to do follow-up shots.
 It has to be held down to repeatedly fire the gun.
 If Hans accidentally dropped it, the safety would snap back on, making it a very safe handgun to use.
 In addition, a red pin in the back of the slide sticks out when the safety is squeezed to the "off" position so Hans knows it will fire.
 The P7 is expensive, costing over $1,000 and is renowned by firearms experts for its small size.
 Many who have used it say its accuracy is better than many larger handguns despite its very short barrel.
 However, there is an error in the film.
 When Hans takes off the suppressor to threaten Takagi into giving up the combination, viewers will see that it has a standard length barrel.
-The P7 would need an extended treaded barrel that sticks about half an inch out of the gun to screw the suppressor on because it has to be airtight to work.
+The P7 would need an extended threaded barrel that sticks about half an inch out of the gun to screw the suppressor on, because it has to be airtight to work.

 The Serbian, Croatian and Bosnian translation of the title is "Umri Muski" ("Die Like A True Man"; literary: "Die Manly" ).
 The pirated VHS translation back in 1988 was "Skupo Prodaj Svoju Kozu" ("Sell Your Skin At High Price").